citartec/TkMid/README.md

-# TkMid -

-A Tkinter-based virtual MIDI controller that lets you create, drag, resize, and configure sliders, buttons, and radio groups for real-time MIDI control.
+# TkMidA Tkinter-based virtual MIDI controller that lets you create, drag, resize, and configure sliders, buttons, and radio groups for real-time MIDI control.
-All controls can send MIDI messages, receive external MIDI input, and be saved/loaded in a JSON configuration.
+All widgets can now send and receive MIDI messages, meaning they update in real time when matching messages are received from an external MIDI device.
 Features

     Spawnable widgets

-        Sliders – Send CC, Note, Pitch Bend, or Aftertouch messages.
+        Sliders – Send and receive CC, Note, Pitch Bend, or Aftertouch.

-        Buttons – Latch or momentary mode, customizable MIDI settings.
+        Buttons – Latch or momentary mode, now sync from incoming MIDI.

-        Radio Groups – Mutually exclusive buttons for waveform/type selection or other discrete values.
+        Radio Groups – Mutually exclusive buttons, now auto-select when matching MIDI messages arrive.

-    Draggable & resizable controls with grid snapping.
+    Drag & resize controls with grid snapping.

+    Scrollable, zoomable canvas with large touch-friendly scrollbars.

     Context menus (right-click) for configuration, duplication, or deletion.

-    Scrollable canvas with touch-friendly scrollbars.

-    Save/load setups to .json (preserves widget positions, sizes, and settings).
+    Save/load setups to JSON (keeps widget positions, sizes, and settings).

-    External MIDI input sync – Sliders update when receiving matching MIDI messages.
+    Full MIDI input sync for sliders, buttons, and radio groups.

-    Customizable colors & layout constants at the top of the script.
+    Customizable colors & UI constants at the top of the script.

 Requirements